mkazuyuki/hauc/README.md

 		nmcli c m ens192 ipv4.method manual ipv4.addresses 172.31.255.12/24 connection.autoconnect yes

-- Configure VMs

-  Run *cf-iscsi-phase2.pl* in the subfolder *cf*.

-  When you get questioned like below, push "y" then enter key.

-		2019/09/02 09:26:44 [D] | WARNING - POTENTIAL SECURITY BREACH!
-		2019/09/02 09:26:44 [D] | The server's host key does not match the one PuTTY has 2019/09/02 09:26:44 [D] | cached in the registry.
-This means that either the 2019/09/02 09:26:44 [D] | server administrator has changed the host key, or you 2019/09/02 09:26:44 [D] | have actually connected to another computer pretending 2019/09/02 09:26:44 [D] | to be the server.
-		2019/09/02 09:26:44 [D] | The new ssh-ed25519 key fingerprint is:
-		2019/09/02 09:26:44 [D] | ssh-ed25519 255 08:5c:13:b2:6a:24:a2:49:ea:d4:dd:a0:b7:be:8f:85
-		2019/09/02 09:26:44 [D] | If you were expecting this change and trust the new key, 2019/09/02 09:26:44 [D] | enter "y" to update PuTTY's cache and continue connecting.
-		2019/09/02 09:26:44 [D] | If you want to carry on connecting but without updating 2019/09/02 09:26:44 [D] | the cache, enter "n".
-		2019/09/02 09:26:44 [D] | If you want to abandon the connection completely, press 2019/09/02 09:26:44 [D] | Return to cancel.
-Pressing Return is the ONLY guaranteed 2019/09/02 09:26:44 [D] | safe choice.

-  After the completion of *cf-iscsi-phase2.pl*, both VMs are rebooted.
-  Wait the completion of the reboot.

-- Configur iSCSI Target on the cluster

-On the client PC, run *cf-iscsi-phase3.pl* in the subfolder *cf*.

-After the completion of *cf-iscsi-phase3.pl*, both iscsi1 and iscsi2 are rebooted.
-Open ECX WebUI (http://172.31.255.11:29003) and wait for the cluster to start the failover group "*failover-iscsi*".

-### Setting up ESXi - iSCSI Initiator
-- Run *cf-esxi-phase2.pl* in subfolder *cf*.
-  After running the command, the iSCSI datastore which the iSCSI Cluster provides can be accessible from both ESXi,

-### Deploying UC VMs on iSCSI datastore
-- Deploy UC VMs (to be protected by ECX) on *esxi1* or *esxi2*.
-  These VMs should be deployed on the iSCSI datastore.

-### Deploying [vMA Cluster](vMA-cluster.md) on both ESXi

-- Create VMs (vMA1 on ESXi#1, vMA2 on ESXi#2).

-  Run *cf-vma-phase1.pl* in subfolder *cf*.

-- Boot VMs and install CentOS to them.

-  What needed is to select sda as *INSTALLATION DESTINATION* and setting *ROOT PASSWORD*.

-- Configure the first network of VMs

-  Open ESXi Host Client, open vMA VMs console and login to them, then run the below command to set IP address so that Windows client can access to the VMs.

   - on vMA1 console:

 		nmcli c m ens160 ipv4.method manual ipv4.addresses 172.31.255.6/24 connection.autoconnect yes